Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Introduction

-However, to the best of our knowledge, there is no existing dataset that is applicable to multi-weather nighttime image restoration.
-As summarized in Table~\ref{datasets}, all previous datasets~\cite{OneRestoreECCV2024,NRaindropECCV2024,NACM20232,NICCV2023,SICCV2023}, overlook nighttime scenarios with multiple adverse weather conditions under non-uniform illumination.
+To the best of our knowledge, there is no existing dataset that is applicable to multi-weather nighttime image restoration.
+As summarized in Tab.~\ref{datasets}, all previous datasets~\cite{OneRestoreECCV2024,NRaindropECCV2024,NACM20232,NICCV2023,SICCV2023} overlook nighttime scenarios with multiple weather degradations under non-uniform illumination.
 To facilitate the research, we construct AllWeatherNight, a dataset for restoring nighttime images affected by multiple adverse weather effects and flares (see Fig.~\ref{illum_region}).
 Specifically, we collect diverse nighttime images from multiple sources and design an illumination-aware degradation generation method to faithfully emulate degradations in real-world nighttime photos, yielding images characterized by the realistic intertwined effects of uneven illumination and multiple adverse weather degradations.
 Consequently, training with our synthesized images enables models to generalize better in real-world nighttime scenarios.

-We design an illumination-aware degradation generation method to emulate real-world scenarios, which synthesizes the combined effect of uneven lighting and diverse adverse weather.
-The images generated with our illumination-aware synthesis not only achieve higher human perceptual preferences but also lead to improved performance on real-world images when used for training.
-In total, we generate 9K highly realistic synthetic image pairs for model training and evaluation (see Figure~\ref{illu_region}).
-In addition, we meticulously collect 1K nighttime photos to further assess models' effectiveness and generalization capabilities on real images.

-In nighttime scenes, the interplay between artificial lighting and multiple adverse weather effects complicates image restoration, as their intertwined visual manifestations make it challenging for existing unified models~\cite{TKLCVPR2022,LWGWSCVPR2023,SCVPR2024,DEPTHECCV2024} to effectively remove diverse degradations and lead to suboptimal performance.
-To address these issues, we present ClearNight, the first unified framework tailored for multi-weather nighttime image restoration, integrating the Retinex-based dual prior guidance as well as the weather-aware dynamic specificity and commonality collaboration.

-Specifically, we extract multi-scale illumination and reflectance priors based on Retinex theory~\cite{retinex1,retinex_old}, for explicit disentanglement of lighting and texture information within degraded images.
-The illumination prior guides the model to focus on illumination-related regions, enabling more effective restoration under uneven lighting conditions.
-The reflectance prior enhances the feature representation of various texture information, mitigating weather-induced degradations and recovering clear background details.
+To effectively handle the intertwined degradations caused by artificial lighting and multiple adverse weather effects at night, we present ClearNight, the first unified framework tailored for multi-weather nighttime image restoration.
+We first leverage Retinex-based dual prior guidance to explicit disentangle the lighting and texture information within degraded images.
+Specifically, the decoupled illumination prior guides the model to focus on the uneven lit regions for effective restoration in nighttime scenes, while the reflectance prior enhances texture representations to mitigate weather-induced degradations and recover clear background details.